 1. Place the strawberries in a large saucepan with the lemon juice and the sugar

 2. Mash the berries up with a potato masher – however, if you like having chunks of strawberries in your jam then skip this step.

 3. Add the rhubarb and slowly bring the mixture up to a rolling boil; stirring regularly, allow to boil for about 10 minutes.

 4. The top of the mixture will be covered with foam, which you don’t want to pour into your jars.
 So break your dollop of butter into small pieces and scatter on the jam’s surface.
 Slowly stir the butter into the foam and you’ll see most of it magically disappear.

-5. Using a butter-knife to hold back any remaining foam, pour the jam into your sterilised jars.
-If any foam is sitting on the surface in the jar, use a sterilised spoon to carefully clean it out.
+5. Using a butter knife to hold back any remaining foam, pour the jam into your sterilized jars.
+If any foam is sitting on the surface in the jar, use a sterilized spoon to carefully clean it out.
 Seal with the lid and set aside – as the jam cools, you’ll hear a pop as the lid seals the contents.

-The jam in this recipe will not set completely solid but will tend to be a gooey and easy to spoon out of the jar.
-All the better for spreading onto toast, crumpets, yoghurt, pancakes or whatever else you’d like to enjoy it with.
+The jam in this recipe will not set completely solid but will tend to be gooey and easy to spoon out of the jar.
+All the better for spreading onto toast, crumpets, yogurt, pancakes, or whatever else you’d like to enjoy it with.